kamranahmedse/developer-roadmap/src/roadmaps/system-design/content/100-introduction/101-how-to-approach-system-design.md

-# How to approach System Design?
+# How To: System Design?

 There are several steps that can be taken when approaching a system design: